Omotade-MY/pyspark-streaming/README.md

-# Covid19 Live Stream To Database
+# Covid19 Tweets and Case Count Stream
 This project is based on a senior data engineering interview question.

 ### Brief